Split (bowling): 7–10 split

+Due to the nature of the split being the two farthest pins of the pin deck, the split necessitates a pin to bounce and hit another pin in order to be converted.
+Various methods of achieving this include, after hitting a pin, having it bounce out of the pit area, bounce off the side wall, or clip a pin and slide it into the other, the last being incredibly rare.
+As a result, it is one of the most difficult splits to pick up.

+Conversion History

 Mark Roth was the first bowler to pick up the 7–10 split on television on January 5, 1980, at the ARC Alameda Open at Mel's Southshore Bowl in Alameda, California.
-The only other three professionals to convert this split on television are John Mazza and Jess Stayrook, both of whom did it in 1991, and Anthony Neuer, who accomplished it in April 2021.
-Roth and Mazza converted theirs on ABC broadcasts of the Professional Bowlers Tour, while Stayrook did his on an ESPN telecast.
+Only three other professional bowlers have converted this split on television: John Mazza and Jess Stayrook, both of whom did it in 1991 on ABC broadcasts of the Professional Bowlers Tour, and Anthony Neuer, who accomplished it in the April 2021 U.S. Open Stepladder Finals on an ESPN telecast.
 All three converted their splits by bouncing a pin out of the pit.
-Anthony Neuer converted the split during the U.S. Open Stepladder Finals when the 10 pin bounced off of his ball in the pit and kicked into the 7 pin.